 For this kind of mentees, mentors reserve the rights to restrict how much knowledge is revealed.

 On the other hand mentor has right to accept or to reject mentee as he deem fit.

 As a result there is no scope of wasting energy and time of both mentor and mentee.

-Sanatan culture has very profound take on education that it helps nurture them minds of people who are going to operate the society.
+Sanatan Vedic tradition has very profound take on education that it helps nurture the minds of people who are going to operate the society.

-In Bharat, education was totally free but there were rules and standards to obey before you can be given knowledge about particular topic. (i.e. current day entrance exams, but instead of just intellectual test there were screening of character and integrity of the person)
+In Bharat, education was totally free but there were rules and standards to obey before you can be given knowledge about particular topic. i.e. current day entrance exams, but instead of figuring out a person using just intellectual tests (IQ) there were screening of character and integrity (EQ) using various tests.